Caching Workflow Engine

 - ☑ Literate programming app: snippets or components embedded into a markdown file, which are executed on render (similar to Rmarkdown).
 Results would be cached, making later rendering fast

 - ☐ Integrate in some of my NYU research projects (VisTrails, Vizier, D3M)

 - ☐ Web-based interface allowing collaborative edition of workflows, with automatic re-execution on change

 - ☐ Use Jupyter kernels as backends to execute code (giving me quick access to all the languages they support)

 - ☐ Isolate script execution (to run untrusted Python/… code, for example with Docker)

-- Make a super-scalable and fast workflow execution engine: I’d rather make executors based on Spark, Dask, Ray than re-implement those
+- Make a super-scalable and fast workflow execution engine: I’d rather make executors based on Spark, Dask, Ray than try to re-implement those from scratch.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.